awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-installer.md

 `-ss`, `--setup-system-service`
 \(Optional\) You can set up the AWS IoT Greengrass Core software as a system service that runs when this device boots\.
 The system service name is `greengrass`\.
 For more information, see [Configure the Greengrass nucleus as a system service](configure-greengrass-core-v2.md#configure-system-service)\.
 On Linux operating systems, this argument requires that the systemd init system is available on the device\.
+On Windows core devices, you must set up the AWS IoT Greengrass Core software as a system service\.
 Default: `false`

 `-u`, `--component-default-user`